Registration Dossier

 DETAILED CLINICAL OBSERVATIONS: Yes

-- Time schedule: Detailed observations were recorded daily at the following times in relation to dose administration: A pre-dose observation; One to two hours after completion of dosing all groups; As late as possible in the working day.
+- Detailed observations were recorded daily during the treatment period at the following times in relation to dose administration: Pre-dose observation; One to two hours after completion of dosing; As late as possible in the working day.

 BODY WEIGHT: Yes

-- Time schedule for examinations: The weight of each adult was recorded on Days 0, 3 and and 6-20 after mating.
+- The weight of each adult was recorded on Days 1, 3 and 6-29 after mating.

 POST-MORTEM EXAMINATIONS: Yes

-- Animals surviving until the end of the scheduled study period were killed on Day 20 after mating by Carbon dioxide asphyxiation.
+- Sacrifice: Animals surviving until the end of the scheduled study period were killed on Day 29 after mating, by intravenous injection of sodium pentobarbitone.

-- Necropsy: All adult animals were subject to a detailed necropsy.
+- All adult animals were subject to a detailed necropsy.
 After a review of the history of each animal, a full macroscopic examination of the tissues was performed.
 All external features and orifices were examined visually.
-Any abnormality in the appearance or size of any organ and tissue (external and cut surface) was recorded and the required tissue samples preserved in 10% Neutral Buffered Formalin.
-The organs weighed, tissue samples fixed and sections examined microscopically are detailed in Table 1.
+Any abnormality in the appearance or size of any organ and tissue (external and cut surface) was recorded and the required tissue samples preserved in appropriate fixative.

 - Number of corpora lutea: Yes